jeremyreeder/gridscout/docs/index.md

 # Who are you, and why are you doing this?
 {:#jeremy}
-My name is Jeremy Reeder.
+My name is Jeremy.
 Professionally, I'm a corporate security analyst and a retired [bank-vault engineer][safehouse].
 I take an interest in the security of my home and my community, so I make a point of protecting them as well.
 In the past I have volunteered as a firefighter, a home security advisor, and a